diegocasmo/RESTodo-auth/README.md

-A simple todo application created with Laravel and AngularJS with authentication features.
+A simple todo application created with Laravel and Backbone.js with authentication features.